Salman-at-github/Important-JS-Concepts/README.md

-Here you will find some important concepts in functional programming using JavaScript.
+Here you will find some important concepts in functional programming implemented using JavaScript.